RAF Oakley: Current use

 RAF Oakley closed to flying in August 1945, but remains very visibly a wartime airfield, whose main runway remains largely intact with a 'T2' hangar retaining its wartime black finish.
 Temporary brick wartime buildings stand alongside a 'B1' hangar.

 Local people use the runway informally for cycling and running.

 The T2 hangar is now gone, it was demolished and a modern industrial complex built in its place, there are however still some buildings nearby that are left and the pole for the windsocks still stands near to the C.O's and O.C flying's homes which are still in use today, and the brick base of the control tower is still in place but as a flat roof storage shed, the rest of the tower is also gone.

 On the south east of the airfield, about 100m outside of the perimeter track, is a very well preserved Battle Headquarters building (BHQ).
 The rooms and corridors inside are all accessible, as is the observation room itself, allowing 360 degree views when the airfield was operational, but now partially obscured by trees.
 The escape hatch is missing, but the original ladder is still in place, and can still be used to access the roof (August 2020).

 In December 2020 a Planning Application was submitted to convert the site into an autonomous vehicle testing facility.
 This would involve the removal of the main 2000 yard runway, and half of the shorter 1600 yard runway.
+As at December 2023 the project had been suspended due to construction issues, and the main hangar put up for long-term lease.
+Whilst still closed off to the public, all runways are still present, but severely damaged.